Web User Agents

 Status of this document

-This document is governed by the 1 March 2019 W3C Process Document.
+This document is governed by the 03 November 2023 W3C Process Document.

-1. What is a user agent
+1. What is a web user agent

 User agent behavior is not completely defined by web standards or even by technical specifications in general.
 In particular, user agents choose which specifications to implement in order to best serve their users, and they implement proprietary user interfaces and other behavior around the specifications they do implement.